DreamingInBinary/Swiftjective-C/_posts/2019-02-25-A-Best-in-Class-App.md

 - In iMessage Sticker extensions, accessibility labels are provided.
 - Magic taps are supported for the app's most common functionality.
 - It uses `CFBundleSpokenName` if the app's name could potentially be mispronounced by the system (i..e CoolApp23 would be "CoolApp Twenty Three").
+- You respect videos automatically playing or not based off of [`isVideoAutoplayEnabled`][36] settings.
 - You only request permissions from iOS until you truly need them.
 From the HIG:
-> "When your request is clearly related to the current context, you help people understand your app’s intentions."
+> When your request is clearly related to the current context, you help people understand your app’s intentions.
 - At the end of the day, you're considering and building for all of these accessibility technologies (some of these deal with Mac Catalyst):
     + Alternate pointer actions
     + Slow keys